mist-devel/mist-board/tutorials/soc/readme.md

 What is this?
 -------------

+This part of the tutorial was presented in [issue 26 '15 of the c't magazine](http://www.heise.de/ct/ausgabe/2015-26-Mit-FPGAs-Retro-Chips-implementieren-Teil-3-3010854.html).

 Each lesson presented here explains a single aspect of the MiST board.
 The lessons are not VHDL or Verilog tutorials.
 Instead the lessons include all files required to build demo setups for the MiST